 Important buildings were soon raised around the square.
 Flint's Building that belonged to the prominent Flint family was once located at the corner of Battery Road/Fullerton Square, where A. L. Johnston & Co. originally stood.
-One notable Flint family member was Captain William Flint, brother-in-law of Sir Stamford Raffles, the founder of Singapore.5
+One notable Flint family member was Captain William Flint, brother-in-law of Stamford Raffles, who had set up a British trading post in Singapore in 1819.5

 The Hongkong and Shanghai Banking Corporation acquired the site at the junction of Collyer Quay and Fullerton Square in 1890, and erected their first building there in 1892.
 It was demolished and replaced in 1925 by a new building.
 This second building was demolished to make way for the present building erected in 1982.6

 Fullerton Building was for years the General Post Office as well as home to other government offices such as the Inland Revenue Department and the Singapore Chamber of Commerce.7 Developer Sino Land acquired Fullerton Building in 1997.
 A $400-million facelift transformed Fullerton Building to what is known today as Fullerton Hotel.8 The Fullerton Hotel, which was officially opened by former Prime Minister Goh Chok Tong on 1 January 2001, was gazetted as a national monument on 7 December 2015.9